SARAH DAVIES

 Project Lead

-Sarah is an artist, educator, program designer and project manager.
-She has worked in the non-profit sector and public school system for sixteen years, always in service to the most vulnerable populations of our communities.
-Sarah holds graduate, undergraduate, and professional credentials in general and special education, design and fabrication.
-She is skilled in wood, metal and fiber sculpture, jewelry design, and digital photography.
+Sarah is an artist, educator, program designer, and project manager.
+She has worked in the nonprofit sector and public school system for sixteen years, always in service to the most vulnerable members of our communities.
+Sarah holds graduate, undergraduate, and professional credentials in general and special education, design, and fabrication.
+She is skilled in wood, metal, and fiber sculpture, jewelry design, and digital photography.

-Although the medium, method and scale of her work varies, Sarah’s creative lens is always focused on alternate dimensions of human and natural experience.
-Her work has an eerie other-worldly yet familiar quality to it, ever illuminating of the sides of our shared human experience that are elusive to articulation.
-The beauty she captures lies in her ability to manifest that which so many of us struggle to speak—truth.
+Although the medium, method, and scale of her work vary, Sarah’s creative lens is consistently focused on alternate dimensions of human and natural experience.
+Her work holds an eerie, otherworldly yet familiar quality, illuminating aspects of our shared humanity that often elude articulation.
+The beauty she captures lies in her ability to manifest what so many of us struggle to speak—truth.

 Also, she does a spot-on impression of her car.